PORTERFIELD MODEL 35-70/35-90

 Key Takeaways:

-• They were primarily powered by 70-hp LeBlond or 90-hp Warner Scarab Junior radial engines, with other versions utilizing 50-75 hp Continental or Lycoming engines.
+• These aircraft were initially powered by 70-hp LeBlond or 90-hp Warner Scarab Junior radial engines, with later versions utilizing 50 to 75-hp Continental or Lycoming engines.

 See a mistake?
 Contact us.